 We store ours beside our garage.
-Keeping it at home like this makes it much easier to get ready for travel, cleanup afterwards, and perform maintenance.
+Keeping it at home like this makes it much easier to get ready for travel, clean up afterward, and perform maintenance.
 It's also just nice to be able to check on it and work on it whenever we want to.
-Of course the cost savings of not having to pay for storage is a big plus too!
+Of course, the cost savings of not having to pay for storage is a big plus too!

 Easy to Tow